fivestarplugins/fivestarplugins.github.io/plugins/restaurant-reservations/user/bookings/confirm-reject-bookings.md

 layout: default
 slug: restaurant-reservations
 menu: user
-title: Confirm and Reject Bookings
+title: Manage Bookings
 ---
+Here we explain how you can easily confirm and reject bookings, and how you can modify the details of a booking.

+## Confirm and Reject Bookings

 To confirm or reject a booking, tick the checkbox to the left of a booking.
 Select the action you'd like to take and then click the **Apply** button.
 In this image, we're about to confirm a booking.

 ![Screenshot of confirming a booking](/img/{{ page.slug }}/bookings-confirm.png)